-The Rawls College of Business MBA for Professionals program is designed for managers and professionals who wish to remain fully employed as they pursue their graduate degree.
+The Rawls College of Business Professional MBA program is designed for managers and professionals who wish to remain fully employed as they pursue their graduate degree.
 A stimulating, cohort-based learning environment offers an effective blend of theory and practice.
+Earn a concentration in Energy Business or in Healthcare.

 Begin in January or August.
 The 42 credit-hour MBA is a hybrid format, 24-month program.